Bronx fire's multiple victims include young children and adults

 "She was my love,” Vidal said.
 “She was my first grandbaby.
 It just hurts so much.
 I still can’t believe it.”

-Vidal, along with grandmother Batiz, were reportedly found in the bathtub of their third-floor apartment.
+Police identified the remaining victims Saturday.
+They include William Donkor, Hannah Donkor, 17, Gabriel Yaw Sarkookie, 48, Solomon Donkor, 49, and Justice Opoku, 54.

-Fox News' Nicole Darrah and the Associated Press contributed to this report.
+Fox News' Nicole Darrah, Pamela Ng and the Associated Press contributed to this report.